Freelance Websites

 Clients, like you and me, have goals and dreams of their own.
 They are outsourcing talent to help them realize their dreams.

 Most freelancers have no idea that clients hire based on three aspects, not two.
-They think that hiring decisions are made based on freelancer skills and rate and fail to realize the third factor- the client’s feelings towards them.
+They think hiring decisions are based on freelancer skills and rates and fail to realize the third factor- the client’s feelings towards them.

 Hack2: Avoid ‘doctored’ proposals

-The best thing to do, therefore, is to invest some extra time and energy in cranking up great personalized proposals to go with each job post.
+Therefore, the best thing to do is to invest some extra time and energy in cranking up great personalized proposals to go with each job post.
 It is also advisable to borrow some ideas from past proposals that worked.
-However, never copy-and-paste a pre-written proposal.
+However, never copy and paste a pre-written proposal.

 Hack 3: Keep your proposal short and direct to the point